KhaledBassam424/ReadingNotes-301/class04.md

 }
 ```

-> Grid layout way has different which methods can be applicable :
+> Grid layout way has different methods can be applicable :

 1. grid-area